19 August 2025

 Advantages of Converting to BIM

-Converting existing buildings to BIM provides numerous benefits, which include:
+Converting existing buildings to BIM provides numerous tangible benefits:

-• Reduced Costs and Waste: Better resource management and planning reduce unnecessary expenditures and material waste.
+• Reduced Costs and Waste: Better resource management and more informed planning reduce unnecessary expenditures during maintenance and refurbishment.
+Clash detection during the design phase prevents costly errors on site, and accurate quantity take-offs reduce material waste.

 Challenges and Solutions